|Job Detail||Sign In|

 Special Education Teacher: Sunrise Preschool

-|Certified Early Childhood Special Education Teacher|
+|Certified Early Childhood Special Education Teacher

-Working with a school team, the Special Education teacher helps develop an Individualized Education Plan (IEP) for students with disabilities, prepares meaningful instruction, and presents appropriate lessons based on data, best practice, and current research.
+Working with a school team, the Special Education teacher helps develop an Individualized Education Plan (IEP) for students with disabilities, prepares meaningful instruction, and presents appropriate lessons based on data, best practices, and current research.
 He/she is responsible for creating a respectful, pleasant, motivating atmosphere conducive to students’ emotional and academic growth.
 Additionally, the Special Educator is responsible for maintaining accurate and compliant paperwork related to federal and state laws, rules, and regulations.

 The Special Education teacher reports to the building administrator and Special Education Director.